PokemonGoMap/RocketMap/README.md

 There is an [Android port](https://github.com/omkarmoghe/Pokemap) in the works.
 All Android related prs and issues please refer to this [repo](https://github.com/omkarmoghe/Pokemap).

+You can also use [PokiiMap](http://pokiimap.readthedocs.io/en/latest/livemap.html#private-server) as a client to display data from a PokemonGo-Map server.
+Get it [here](http://pokiimap.readthedocs.io/en/latest/download.html)

 ## iOS Version

 There is an [iOS port](https://github.com/istornz/iPokeGo) in the works.
 All iOS related prs and issues please refer to this [repo](https://github.com/istornz/iPokeGo).